ccdmb/predector/README.md

 - https://docs.docker.com/engine/install/
 - https://sylabs.io/guides/

+If you'd like to speed up building conda environments, we also support [mamba](https://github.com/mamba-org/mamba).

-NB.
-We cannot support conda environments on Mac or Windows.
+> We cannot support conda (or mamba) environments on Mac or Windows.
-This is because some older software in e.g. SignalP 3 and 4 is not compiled for these operating systems, and being closed source we cannot re-compile them.
+> This is because some older software in e.g. SignalP 3 and 4 is not compiled for these operating systems, and being closed source we cannot re-compile them.
-Even windows WSL2 does not seem to play well with SignalP 4.
+> Even windows WSL2 does not seem to play well with SignalP 4.
+>

-Please use a full Linux virtual machine (e.g. a cloud server or locally in [VirtualBox](https://www.virtualbox.org/)) or one of the containerised options.
+> Please use a full Linux virtual machine (e.g. a cloud server or locally in [VirtualBox](https://www.virtualbox.org/)) or one of the containerised options.

 ### 2. Download the proprietary software dependencies